Revisiting the [C II]$_{158 \mu \text{m}}$ line-intensity mapping power spectrum from the EoR using non-uniform line-luminosity scatter: [C II ] 158 m line-luminosity scatter

-To study the impact of \cii luminosity scatter on the power spectrum, we first obtained a one-to-one $L_{\text{[CII]}}$-$M_{\text{halo}}$ fit to the $L_{\text{[CII]}}$ scatter.
-This relationship is used later to estimate the power spectrum without $L_{\text{[CII]}}$ scatter.
+We derive the halo [\ion{C}{ii}]$_{158 \umu\text{m}}$ luminosity from the central galaxies' [\ion{C}{ii}]$_{158 \umu\text{m}}$ luminosity; these central galaxies are identified in the \simba simulation.
+We fit the [\ion{C}{ii}]$_{158 \umu\text{m}}$ line-luminosity scatter with a one-to-one $L_{\text{[CII]}}$-$M_{\text{halo}}$ model; this fit is used to interpret the impact of [\ion{C}{ii}]$_{158 \umu\text{m}}$ line-luminosity scatter on the power spectrum.
 The data from \simba simulation were used to obtain the fit.

+We try to fit the scatter with multiple approaches.
+One of the ways we do it is by using all of the individual samples from the scatter data and applying least-squares minimization.
+The sample numbers were low enough ($\sim$10,000) to allow for an all-sample fit in this case, although it is not a versatile and reliable approach in general.
+Especially when dealing with large sample numbers, we need to resort to binned statistics.